hiperesfera/icap_service/Readme.md

-# HTTP headers and POST payload inteception #
+# HTTP headers and POST payload interception #

 In this deployment, Squid proxy uses a local ICAP service written in Python to print HTTP headers and POST payloads.
+Both services are managed by supervisord which is the best option when running multiple sevices in a single container.
+Ideally, we should be using one container per service but for testing purposes I placed them in a single container and limit the comunications to localhost only

 Build container